Delta-t: Compare topic developments over time

 - Venture Capital Investments

-Delta-t lets you see how topics have developed, not just along one dimension (e.g. "patents") but 360°, across R&D, technology, and business.
+Delta-t lets you see how topics have developed, not just along one dimension (e.g. "just patents" or "just science") but 360°, across R&D, investments, news, and patents.
 This lets you distinguish between, for example:

 - "Ivory tower topics", which are strong only in Scientific Publications.